debuglevel/shortmessage-microservice/README.md

 ## Get greeting

-To get an appropriate greeting for a person, send a GET request to the service:
+To get an appropriate greeting for a message, send a GET request to the service:

 ```
 $ curl -X GET http://localhost/greetings/Johnny%20Knoxville